hvitis/OpenSourceBookQuotes/content/poor-father-rich-father.md

 > La principal diferencia entre una persona rica y una pobre es la forma en que manejan el miedo.
 La gente no tiene exito economico porque su miedo a perder dinero es mucho mayor que su anhelo de hacerse rica.

-TO sum up I think that the most important quote of the book is about loosing because this is inevitable consequence of taking a risk.
+To sum up I think that the most important quote of the book is about loosing because this is inevitable consequence of taking a risk.
 You can loose less often knowing more but it's not possible to not loose anything.
 So...

 > Perder inspira a los ganadores.
 Y a los perdedores, los vence.